YanHaoChen/toolbox/README.md

 ```

 ##### step 4
-Select the interface you want to use, and get this binding struct(`sockaddr_ll`) which will be used when you send a packet on this interface.
+Select the interface you want to use, and get this binding struct(`sockaddr_ll`) which will be used when you send a packet to internet on this interface.

 ```c
 	struct sockaddr_ll this_sockaddr;